Every year, more than 107,000 children in foster care are available for adoption. Many spend more than five years waiting for permanent, loving homes.

 Children in foster care are adopted by three types of families:

-A national survey in 2007 revealed that 48 million Americans have considered adoption from foster care – more so than any other form of adoption, including private adoption of an infant or international adoption.
-(National Foster Care Adoption Attitudes Survey, November 2007.
-Commissioned by the Dave Thomas Foundation for Adoption and conducted by Harris Interactive.)
+A national survey in 2017 revealed that one-quarter of all Americans have considered adoption from foster care – more so than any other form of adoption, including private adoption of an infant or international adoption.